parkh/react/README.md

 # React

-React is a test project to learn... yeah, the basics [ReactJS](https://facebook.github.io/react/).
+React is a test project to learn... yeah, the basics of [ReactJS](https://facebook.github.io/react/).
 Why?
 Because I need it for my work.
 And also it is a great piece of technology.

 So, let's go!

-## What is React?
+## What is ReactJS?

 - Open sourse projected, maintained by Facebook
 - Can be the "V" in MVC